nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 The full mesh topology is expected to be performant up to ca. 20 nodes (source?).
 When a production network is expected surpass that number of nodes, the protocol should be adjusted to form a partial mesh where nodes only connect to a maximum number of peer.
-For instance, a IPFS node tries to connect to 10 other nodes which are randomly distributed.
+For instance, an IPFS node tries to connect to 10 other nodes which are randomly distributed.

 ## 5. Operation